hesreallyhim/claude-builds-hangman/README.md

-# Hangman Game
+# Claude Builds Hangman

-A simple command-line implementation of the classic Hangman word guessing game.
+A simple command-line implementation of the classic "hangman" word-guessing game, built entirely using Anthropic's Claude Code service.
+I challenged myself/Claude Code to build a functional app in under 30 minutes without manually touching a single file or line of code.
+These are the results.

 ## Running the Game